poojakharde0111/first_July25/README.md

 # first_July25
-This is my first github repository created for trying hands on while interacting with commands of Git Author - Pooja Kharde.
+This is my first github repository created for trying hands on while interacting with commands of Git<br>
+Author - Pooja Kharde.